How i choose my Lenses for Light Painting?

 Lens comparison - Canon EF 16-35mm F2.8 and Meyer Optic Görlitz 35mm F2.0

 As you can see in the background of the tree the milky way is super soft and not as crisp with the Meyer lens.
 This is an effect that can be used in the right way once you understand the benefits when used rightly.
 You got to learn that F16 is not always F16 (could be fighter jet).
 What I am saying is that some lenses close way more than others.
 There was a moment I used a Meyer Optic Görlitz with fireworks and just thought I have to crank up the lens to F20 because it’s going to be super bright.
-I set it to F20 und blew up what I had.
-It looked like I had two sparklers that was it.
+I set it to F20 and blew up what I had.
+It looked like I had two sparklers that were it.
 F20 was too small of an opening it left merely any light through.
-Not like my Canon 16-35mm at the same setting.
+Not like my Canon EF 16-35mm F2.8 (Amazon Link) at the same setting.

 Compare the Weight of the Lenses